 In case you are using a laptop that has different battery power modes.
 You may have inadvertently changed the mode to “Battery saver” or “Balanced,” neither of which will provide the audio device with the necessary power.

 Therefore, you need to change it to “High performance” mode.
-The high-performance mode will supply the audio device with adequate power for it to function appropriately.
+The high-performance mode will give the audio device adequate power to function appropriately.
 It can also be done on desktop PCs having mini motherboards.

 Restart Windows Audio Services